Shake Shack Veggie Shack

 Nutrition Facts

-Amount per serving (%DV)
+Amount per Veggie Shack (%DV)

 Red indicates %DV is high.